 For the filling

-Now whip the cream until stiff and spread it to sandwich together a chocolate-coated meringue and a plain meringue.
+Now whip the cream.
+Use the cream to sandwich together a chocolate-coated meringue and a plain meringue.

 Cocoa powder can be sifted lightly over the top of each meringue to decorate.